 Was Humpty Pushed?

-The first week, the theme will be spiders (Incy Wincy Spider and Little Miss Muffet).
+In the first week, the theme will be spiders (Incy Wincy Spider and Little Miss Moffat).
 The children will be learning and writing about real spiders, counting their legs and making a web.
 Then the children will be learning more Nursery rhymes, linking with rhyming words and rhythm.
 We will then be investigating whether Humpty was pushed, looking at which 3D objects will roll down a hill and why.
 We will be looking at different materials and decide how we will wrap up our hard boiled eggs so they don’t crack when they are accidentally pushed off the wall.
 We will also have a Humpty team building morning, developing our listening and problem solving skills,

 We will be learning about the Nativity story and making our own props, and sharing a Christmas craft activity morning with parents.